jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 ```
     ./bin/client
 ```
+By default, client tries to connect on localhost, on port 8101 (the default Apache Karaf SSH port).
+Client accepts different options to let you connect on a remote Apache Karaf instance.
+You can use --help to get details about these options.

 or type
 ```
     ssh karaf@localhost -p 8101
 ```
 (password: karaf)

+(This connection can be local or remote.)

 When connected to the background process, you can logout (this closes only the ./bin/client process, but not the Frinx ODL server) by typing
 ```